directus/directus/docs/guides/presets.md

 # Collection Presets

-> Presets store the exact state of a [collection detail](/concepts/app-overview) page.
-These can be used to set layout
-> defaults for a user, or to define bookmarks that can be used to recall windows into specific datasets.
+> Presets store the state of a Collection Detail page.
+They can be used to set layout defaults or define bookmarks to specific datasets.
+[Learn more about Presets](/concepts/presets/).

 ## Creating a Preset